Position: durable workflows pair naturally with agentic workflows.

 - Mean steps per workflow: Too many → your FSM is under-constrained or your prompts are unclear.

-- Error / escalation classes: Group by state and action to see where to add guards or new actions.
+- Error / escalation classes: Group by state and action to see where to add guards or new states.

 Then: